Meditation is one of the most powerful practices you can add to your life.

 First, get into a comfortable position.
 Whether it’s on a couch, sitting on your favorite chair, or laying down on the bed.
-Find a place that you’re comfortable.
+Find a place that you’re comfortable with.

 Choose a place where you’re not going to fall asleep as you start to meditate.
-This is important, because you still want to be fully aware during your meditation.
+This is important because you still want to be fully aware of your meditation.

 Next, close your eyes and get quiet.